coverclock/com-diag-hazer/README.md

 the new base is rejected until similarly the old base times out and is removed when no more updates are received; then the new base is registered on the router and its updates are used to feed the rovers.

+All internet communication is via UDP datagram.
+Each datagram contains one and only one fully validated RTCM message complete with checksum and preceeded by a four-byte sequence number.
+UDP datagrams received out of sequence are rejected by the receiver.

+The internet route to the rover for RTK updates is determined by the address and port from which a keep alive is received by the router from the rover.
+The keep alive message is an RTCM message with a zero-length payload.
+A keep alive message is sent by each rover to the router by default once every twenty-five seconds.
+Thirty seconds is a typical timeout after which a firewall or router will remove the UDP return route.
+(This mechanism was inspired by a similar one used by SIP to route RTP packets to VoIP phones.)

 # Acknowledgements